Nebula Class Observations

 The Nebula was originally envisioned, and is sometimes still believed, to be smaller than the Galaxy class.
 Rick Sternbach writes at TrekBBS: "The Nebula class was supposed to be smaller than the Galaxy class, IIRC; the saucer shape is similar, but the bridge module is larger in proportion to the saucer size, as are the windows.
 The fact that the Nebula saucer looks like a Galaxy saucer (shape, colors, various design elements) doesn't exactly help the situation, but there it is."

-The investigation below, however, will prove that there is actually no visual difference of the window or bridge sizes between the two ship classes.
+The studio model built for the Nebula, however, uses exactly the same scales for the windows, the bridge module and other details as the Galaxy class.
 Rick Sternbach may have referred to a study he made, or he could have confused the Nebula with the New Orleans that really has larger windows and a bridge at a different scale.
-Concerning the Nebula, we can conclude that two ships using parts with identical proportions and the same details must have the same scale.

 The comparison image shows that the said bottom view doesn't even correspond with the side view from the same set in the Fact Files, although the scales and proportions of the single components (most of all saucer and engines) match well.
 On the bottom view the nacelles are moved rearward, giving us about 25m more overall length.
 The same applies to the top view (not depicted).